To make the catapult arm:

 Tape the short popsicle stick to the spoon handle, to reinforce it.

-Lay the end of the spoon handle over a silver handle of the binder clip, and temporarily open up the binder clip, so you can tape them together (see image 2).
+Lay the end of the spoon handle over a silver handle of the binder clip, and temporarily open up the binder clip, so you can tape them together tightly with duct tape.

 Clip the spoon handle with its binder clip to one lip of the tin can, so that the catapult arm can swing up to the other side of the can.